 WHAT MAKES US DIFFERENT.

 The first thing that makes us different is that we are not a school or a college but one of the first major University Technical Colleges (UTC) in the UK and have a proven track record in producing successful young Engineers and Scientists.
-UTCs are now opening across the country with over 100 by 2017.
+48 UTC's are open across England, educating over 14,000 students, and supported by more than 400 employers and universities.

 UTCs are rapidly becoming the first point of call for employers looking for young Engineers and Scientists with advanced technical skills.
 These skills at all levels are desperately needed if the UK is to prosper in the 21st century and compete on an international level in these fields.
 With 3.5 million Scientists and Engineers needed by 2020, we need to double the number of apprenticeships and graduates.